This Bacon Pea salad is a simple side dish filled with sweet peas, smoky bacon, cheddar cheese, and red onion in a quick creamy dressing.

-Peas – Frozen peas are the best option for this salad as they’re sweet, tender, and don’t require cooking.
+- Peas: You can use either fresh or frozen peas for this recipe.
+My preference is frozen as they’re sweet, tender, and don’t require cooking.
 To make pea salad with fresh garden peas, shell them and boil them for 5-8 minutes or until tender.
 Drain well and cool completely.

-- Green onion or sweet white onion can be used in place of red onion.
+- Onion: Green onion or sweet white onion can be used in place of red onion.

 Holly’s Tips

-- You do not need to cook frozen peas to make green pea salad – run them under cold water to thaw.
+- No need to cook frozen peas for this pea salad – run them under cold water to thaw.

 - The dressing in the recipe is quick and adds the best flavor; you can replace it with Ranch dressing or premade coleslaw dressing in a pinch.